PIGWEB-EU/FAIR-guidelines/README.md

 access rights.
 In that case, licences define the terms of use when releasing data into the public domain (with or without an embargo).
-It is possible to use existing licenses (e.g., Creative Common, see Figure 7‑2) that establish the rules for re-use.
+It is possible to use existing licenses (e.g., Creative Common, see Figure 7‑2) that establish the rules for reuse.
 In some cases, specific terms can also be defined.

 <img src="./media/image34.png"